alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Set Keyvault access policies

 1. Go the the Azure portal.
-Under the subscription entered in the config file there will be a newly created resource group called `RG_DSG_ARTIFACTS`.
+Under the subscription entered in the config file there will be a newly created resource group called `RG_DSG_SECRETS`.
 Go to the `key-vault` inside it and click `access policies` in the left panel.

 2. Click `Select principal` and find the security group that should have access.
     - For Turing test SHMs this should be: `Safe Haven Test Admins`